livelace/gosquito/docs/plugins/process/echo.md

 ### Description:

-**echo** process plugin is for echoing processing data into console.
+**echo** process plugin is intended for echoing processing data into console.

 ### Generic parameters: